 Successful content marketing, communications, customer experiences, and even new business pitches, are based on evidence and insight.
-I supply a wide range of organisations with the evidence and insight they need to make a difference.
+New Story Studio’s Audience Intent Modelling (AIM) process supplies a wide range of organisations with the evidence and insight they need to make a difference.

 When we really understand how a customer articulates their needs, it’s possible to build real affinity with them through content, and other channels, as we’re not just on their “wavelength”, we’re speaking their language.

 However, many organisations, for many reasons, find it difficult to see themselves, and their products, as their customers do.
-And even with a clear view of the customer, finding actionable insights in the mass of data available can be a daunting prospect.
+And even with a clear view of the customer, finding actionable insights in the mass of information available can feel daunting.

 Uses for AIM

-I use AIM when working with leading brands, organisations and agencies to solve a number of business problems, including…
+We use AIM when working with leading brands, organisations and agencies to assist with a number of business challenges, including…

 Content marketing & communications that resonate